For SellersSeller Guide

 Why PE Firms Use Debt: Amplifying Returns and Reducing Equity Contribution

-1. Equity Return Amplification: By reducing the amount of equity capital required for an acquisition, PE firms can achieve a higher Return on Equity (ROE) if the investment performs well.
-A smaller equity base means that even modest operational improvements or multiple expansion can translate into outsized returns for the equity holders.
+1. Equity Return Amplification: By minimizing the equity capital required at close, sponsors mathematically increase their Return on Equity (ROE).
+A smaller equity base ensures that operational improvements and multiple expansion translate into disproportionate gains for the fund.

 The Mechanics: Debt, Equity, and Target Company Assets